Fruits of the City

 - Donors to support our work financially

 The gleaning season begins in mid-August and runs through late October.
-Neighborhood gleanings will be held every Thursday from 6:00 to 8:00 pm and every other Saturday from 9:00-12:00 pm, with additional dates and times to be added as the trees ripen.
+Neighborhood gleanings will be regularly held during Thursday evenings and Saturday mornings, with additional dates and times to be added as the trees ripen.

 To register now as a volunteer gleaner or tree owner, click here: .
 Or contact us at firstname.lastname@example.org or 651-789-3321.

-Fruits of the City is partnering with a growing number of local orchards each year.
-Last year our partnering orchard owners generously provided over 25,000 pounds of fresh fruit for those in need with the help of our dedicated volunteer groups.
+Fruits of the City partners with a growing number of local orchards each year.
+Last year our partnering orchard owners generously provided over 107,000 pounds of fresh fruit for those in need with the help of our dedicated volunteer groups.
 For information about additional orchard gleaning opportunities, visit VolunteerHub or contact us by email at email@example.com.

 This is a great opportunity for business, churches, student groups and others to get involved with our work.